Deep state: Egypt

-The concept of a deep state in Egypt is frequently associated with the powerful military and intelligence apparatus that has historically influenced the country’s political landscape, since 1952.
+The concept of a deep state in Egypt is frequently associated with the powerful military and intelligence apparatus that has historically influenced the country's political landscape, since 1952.
 Following the 2011 Egyptian revolution and the rise of the Muslim Brotherhood, opposition figures accused elements within the military and bureaucracy of working to undermine the elected government.
 The 2013 military coup led by Abdel Fattah el-Sisi was seen by many as an example of the deep state's enduring power in Egypt, ensuring that military and intelligence agencies retained control over key aspects of governance.

 In 2013, author Abdul-Azim Ahmed wrote the deep state was being used to refer to Egyptian military/security networks, headed by the Supreme Council of the Armed Forces after the 2011 Egyptian revolution, basically remnants of the former regime who are combatting the democratic transition.
 They are "non-democratic leaders within a country" whose power is "independent of any political changes that take place".
 They are "often hidden beneath layers of bureaucracy" and may not be "in complete control at all times" but have "tangible control of key resources (whether human or financial)".
 He also wrote: "The 'deep state' is beginning to become short hand for the embedded anti-democratic power structures within a government, something very few democracies can claim to be free from."

-Germany

-The idea of a deep state in Germany has historical parallels in intellectual discourse.
-The Enlightenment writer Christoph Martin Wieland explored concerns about covert networks influencing political power in his 1788 work The Secret of the Order of Cosmopolitans.
-Wieland’s writing, though fictionalized, anticipated fears that secret societies could establish a state within a state, operating beyond public accountability.
-His work offers an early literary reflection on the challenges of governance and transparency.

-In our times, the Reichsbürger movement movement of far-right extremists reject the legitimacy of the Federal Republic of Germany and assert that the German Reich, which existed prior to 1945, continues to exist, and that this is the real legitimate government.
-Members of this movement refuse to pay taxes, issue their own identification documents, and often engage in pseudo-legal tactics to assert their views.
-In December 2022, German authorities foiled a coup plot orchestrated by a group influenced by the Reichsbürger movement and QAnon conspiracy theories.
-The conspirators aimed to overthrow the German government and install a new regime led by Heinrich XIII Prinz Reuss, a minor aristocrat.
-The plot involved recruiting former military personnel and stockpiling weapons, intending to use force to achieve their goals.
-The group had mapped out a new government structure and appointed individuals to cabinet-like roles in anticipation of their success.
-They sought to cooperate with Russia, though there is no evidence that Russia supported or responded positively to their overtures.